 We might therefore be led to assume a hierarchy of person and/or number features to account for the consistent early emergence of 1st person and singular pronouns.
 As noted above, this kind of hierarchy has been independently proposed, and there are several versions of it.
-For illustration, consider the one proposed by Noyer (1992), discussed above in broad form in example 2 and in more specific form reproduced as 23 below:
+For illustration, consider the one proposed in Noyer 1992, discussed above in broad form in ex.
+2 and in more specific form reproduced as 24.

-(23) Noyer's hierarchy: $$1 > 2 > \underline{pl} > \underline{dual} > \underline{f}$$
+(24) Noyer's hierarchy: 1 > 2 > PL > DUAL > F

 This model is able to account for only some of the acquisition data.
-For example, the French study in Row C of table 12 conforms to its predictions.
-However, the Hebrew study in row G poses a problem because the feminine 3rd person pronoun was acquired before both 2nd person and plural.
+For example, the French study in row C of Table 12 conforms to its predictions, but the Hebrew study in row G poses a problem because the feminine 3rd person pronoun was acquired before both 2nd person and plural.

 Specifically to account for the acquisition data, Chiat (1986) proposed a different hierarchy, involving only person features, in which the order was 1st person >> 2nd person >> 3rd person.
-However, this model also proved inadequate.
-The most obvious difficulty, as Chiat noted, is the fact that the 3rd person inanimate pronoun consistently emerges alongside 1st person, rather than with the other 3rd person pronouns as expected.
+This model also proved inadequate, however.
+The most obvious difficulty, as Chiat noted, is that the 3rd person inanimate pronoun consistently emerges alongside 1st person, rather than with the other 3rd person pronouns as expected.

 In summary, it is not clear how previous models of feature organization can account for the acquisition facts.
 A model of unordered feature bundles, with or without a supplementary hierarchy, has particular difficulty with the variation: if features are unordered, there should be more variation than there is; and if they are ordered in a simple hierarchy, there should be less.
-On the other hand, we have seen that the feature geometry, with the proposed defaults, correctly predicts where there should be uniformity and where there should be variability in the acquisition data.
+In contrast, the feature geometry, with the proposed defaults, correctly predicts where there should be uniformity and where there should be variability in the acquisition data.

-4. Variability of interpretation: the effect of empty paradigm space.
-In theory, a language with an elaborate set of person distinctions, and no number distinctions whatsoever could exist, given that person, represented by activation of the Participant node and its dependants, and number, represented by activation of the Individuation node and its dependants, are structurally equivalent but distinct kinds of features.22 Pirahã, an Amazonian language, seems to instantiate such a system.
-It has just three true personal pronouns, as shown in table 13.
+4. VARIABILITY OF INTERPRETATION: THE EFFECT OF EMPTY PARADIGM SPACE.
+In theory, a language with an elaborate set of person distinctions and no number distinctions whatsoever could exist, given that person, represented by activation of the Participant node and its dependents, and number, represented by activation of the Individuation node and its dependents, are structurally equivalent but distinct kinds of features.
+Pirahã, an Amazonian language, seems to instantiate such a system.
+It has just three true personal pronouns, as shown in Table 13.